AyushGlitchedOut/JournalMax/misc/NOTE.md

 - I had used coolors.co for generating the color pallete for the primary scheme and the dark scheme i had generated using AI.
 - The idea of this project was from my personal experience of journaling and using joplin and when i wanted to save stuff like images, location i visited, voice recording etc. it was really hard so i thought that doing this project i could learn dart and flutter.
 - This code doesnt haave the contribution of anyone except me (at the time of writing this) and all the ideas and structures and designs are made by me.

+### Dropped Feature -> Sync Page
+- In the initial idea of the app, and till very late in the devlopment process, the app was supossed to have a sync page which would use the implemented import/export features along with the google drive API to allow the user to sign-in with their google account and allow the app to access their google drive to sync their data.
+Infact, if you see the commits, you can see even most of the UI and configuration for it was also built.
+- However, when it was time to actually implement it, i found out that in order to implement it, i need to make a google cloud console project and link it to this app.
+However, i made this app to just be a minimalist journaling app that did all the work locally.
+Other than that, i also did not want to maintain or configure a google cloud project and also put the keys to it in the app and then publish it.
+I would've had to always maintain the cloud and I didnt want that as I want to just learn simple App devlopment.
+- So, I dropped the feature.
+However, any one can also just simply export the app as a folder and then upload to google drive manually.
+It's the same thing and probably won't take more than a minute after exporting.